 - 2. Go to Participant.
 Enter the name of the participant whose utterance is being transcribed. - 3.
 Go to Parent tier.
 Select a parent tier from the pull-down menu. - If the tier has no parent tier, select none. - Otherwise select the appropriate parent tier. - 4.
 Go to Linguistic type.
-Select a linguistic type from the predefined list in the pull-down menu (see Section 5.3).
+Select a linguistic type from the predefined list in the pull-down menu (see Section 2.3).

 The list of possible linguistic types is dependent on the parent tier that is chosen.
-E.g., if there is no parent tier ("none" in the pull down menu), the linguistic types to choose from are of the stereotype "none" (see Section 5.3).
+E.g., if there is no parent tier ("none" in the pull down menu), the linguistic types to choose from are of the stereotype "none" (see Section 2.3).

-5. Go to Default Language.
-Select the default character set from the pull-down menu or select None.
-If None is selected, no language will be saved in the tier setting.
-This means that the system's default language will always be used for this tier.
+5. Go to Input Method.
+Select what language to use as input method from the pull-down menu or select None.
+If None is selected, it means that the system's default language will always be used as input method for this tier.